Shelby Dressel: Immediate attention

 Dressel caught the attention of many after her performances on season 9 of American Idol.
-On February 16, 2010, she was the seventh-ranked search at Google.com, and actually had more searches for her name than any contestant in the top 24 ranking.
+On February 16, 2010, she was the seventh-ranked search at Google, and actually had more searches for her name than any contestant in the top 24 ranking.
 At that time, Dressel's official website had over 10,000 visitors in less than 24 hours.
 She is receiving many fan emails.
 Fan clubs have been established on the social networking website Facebook, with thousands of members, and Dressel's personal Facebook page is hit with hundreds of friend requests daily.
 Fans have also frequented YouTube to watch videos from her various performances, which are uploaded by fans.
 Dressel created her own YouTube channel and in the months to follow a fan YouTube channel also emerged, which received over 300 subscribers after only a few weeks.
 Her American Idol audition has had over 50,000 viewers, with multiple videos being uploaded to YouTube.
 The videos of her performance on The Ellen DeGeneres Show have netted over 6,000 views.
 A personal video, with a performance of Miranda Lambert's song "White Liar" has had over 900 views in less than three months.
 When Dressel returned to her hometown, the radio station WWOJ 99.1 FM, invited her for an "on-air" interview.
 In an interview with the News-Sun, following her dismissal on Idol, Dressel said, "It will be cool to see where it goes from here."
 When pondering her return to her hometown, she said, "It'll be fun getting to play for everybody back home because they've seen somebody from their town go to Hollywood and be on national television.